Infineon/mtb-example-pmg1-12-bit-saradc-basic/README.md

 <img src = "images/diff-signed.png" width = "600"/>

 The code -2048 corresponds to the Vminus input equal to Vref (1.2 V) and Vplus input at ground (0 V).
 Similarly, code 2047 corresponds to the Vplus input equal to Vref (1.2 V) and Vminus input at ground (0 V).
 This can be achieved by interchanging the potentiometer input connection and the ground connection between the Vplus and Vminus pins of the ADC.
-For PMG1-S3 kit, Vplus pin is J6.11 and Vminus pin is J6.12, and for EVAL_PMG1_B1_DRP kit, Vplus pin is J7.7 and Vminus pin is J7.6.
+For PMG1-S3 kit, Vplus pin is J6.11 and Vminus pin is J6.12, for EVAL_PMG1_B1_DRP kit, Vplus pin is J7.7 and Vminus pin is J7.6, and for EVAL_PMG1-S3_DUALDRP kit, Vplus pin is J13.3 and Vminus pin is J13.1.

-Differential result format can be changed to 'Unsigned' under **Sampling** section.
+Differential result format can be changed to **Unsigned** under the **Sampling** section.
 In unsigned output code format, the differential code range in decimal value varies from 0 (0x000) to 4095 (0xFFF), giving a total of 4095 codes as follows:

 **Figure 8.
 Differential input - unsigned output code**